 – Implant retained dentures

-Missing teeth can be embarrassing and it can also make you feel self conscious as well as making it difficult to eat and speak, however there is a solution.
+Missing teeth can be embarrassing and it can also make you feel self-conscious as well as making it difficult to eat and speak, however, there is a solution.
 Dental implants are fully functional prosthetic teeth designed to look and feel like natural teeth.
-Your dentist will choose an implant that matches the colour of your own teeth and you’ll be able use the tooth to eat as normal, so no one will ever be able to tell the difference.
+Your dentist will choose an implant that matches the colour of your own teeth and you’ll be able to use the tooth to eat as normal, so no one will ever be able to tell the difference.
 Once the implant is in place your smile will be restored and you’ll feel more confident.

 While your natural teeth should last you a lifetime, if they have not been cared for properly you can be at more risk of cavities, gum disease and potential tooth loss.
-Damaged teeth can also make it painful to eat certain food, cause speaking difficulties and in some cases cause patients to feel embarrassed.
-Dental implants are a great solution for this as they act as natural teeth, enabling you to eat a variety of foods with ease, pronunciate words and improve your confidence.
+Damaged teeth can also make it painful to eat certain foods, cause speaking difficulties and in some cases cause patients to feel embarrassed.
+Dental implants are a great solution for this as they act like natural teeth, enabling you to eat a variety of foods with ease, enunciate words and improve your confidence.

 The first step in being more confident in your smile is by making an appointment with your dentist.
 To make an appointment and to find out more about dental implants, give us a call on 01709 917666.